 These are some of the best drum kits for rock and metal.

 Best Drum Kits for Rock & Metal - Huge Sound

 Gretsch has been putting out high quality drum kits for a long time, with a lot of rock drummers in the 80s playing on them.
 More recently, rock drummers such as Taylor Hawkins from The Foo Fighters have been endorsing them.

-The shells are made from maple wood which gives them a musical tone that is dynamically responsive.
+The maple wood shells have a musical tone that is dynamically responsive.
 The toms have a wide range of sounds, with the 8” sounding punchy and loud and the 16” having a deep thud.